aboutcoders/job-bundle/Resources/docs/cancel-jobs.md

 Cancel Jobs
 ===========

 In some cases it is necessary to cancel a job either manually or if for example a new version of the application is deployed.
-By default a job cannot be processed at runtime unless a process termination signal kills the underlying PHP process.
+By default a job cannot be cancelled at runtime unless a process termination signal kills the underlying PHP process.

 To make job cancellable the job class must implement the interface ControllerAwareInterface: